There is a reason everyone wants to visit Paris and see the Eiffel Tower — it isn't to be missed! But before you go, make sure you have these tips.

 I visited the Eiffel Tower a couple of years ago, and it did not disappoint.
-The tower has my recommendation 100%.
 You think it looks big in pictures...it's even bigger in person!
-You think it looks cool during the day...just wait until 10:00 pm.
+You think it looks cool during the day, but you just gotta see it at night, too.
 Mind blown.

-Before I went, I did a lot of research and found a lot of tricks of the trade for visiting the tower.
-Not having to wait in line for 2 hours always makes for a better experience, right?
+Before I went to Paris, I did a lot of research and found a lot of tricks of the trade for visiting the tower (not having to wait in line for 2 hours always makes for a better experience, right?)
 Here are somethings to consider doing for your trip:

 - Pre-book your tickets